HubTou/echobox/README.md

 [Hubert Tournier](https://github.com/HubTou)

 ## CAVEATS
-Specifying a basic or fill [Unicode](https://home.unicode.org/) characters is not currently possible with the environment and command line options.
+Specifying basic or fill [Unicode](https://home.unicode.org/) characters is not currently possible with the environment and command line options.

 Display will overflow if your text is wider than your console.